-- (a) Each team shall have two male and two female players and the male and female players must deliver stones alternately (M, F, M, F or F, M, F, M).
+- (a) Each team shall have two male and two female players and the male and female players must deliver stones alternately (M, F, M, F - or - F, M, F, M).
 No alternate players are permitted. - (b) If a team plays with three players, the alternate gender order of delivery must be maintained (M, F, M or F, M, F).
-If this occurs while a game is in progress, the delivery rotation can be changed to meet this criterion. - (c) The Skip and Vice-Skip can be anyone in the team, but they must be from opposite genders. - (d) All Mixed games are scheduled for 8 ends. - (e) The team is allowed one coach and one other team official.
+If this occurs while a game is in progress, the delivery rotation can be changed to meet this criterion. - (c) The Skip and Vice-Skip (the Vice-Skip is the player who directs play for the team when it is the Skip's turn to deliver) can be anyone in the team, but they must be from opposite genders. - (d) All Mixed games are scheduled for 8 ends and a minimum of 6 ends mustbe completed.
+After the completion of the fourth end of play there shallbe a 5-minute break, when the team coach may meet with the team. - (e) If the score is tied at the completion of the scheduled ends, play continues with extra end(s) and the team that scores first wins the game. - (f) The team is allowed one coach and one other team official.
 Only those two persons may sit on the designated coach bench.